JohnWeisz/web-audio-api-autostart/README.md

 <script src="autostart.js" data-btn-label="Start"></script>
 ```

 By default, the button will be shown near immediately if required.
-To attempt to wait until `AudioContext.resume()` can be called without a direct user-gesture, add the `data-timeout` attribute, specifying the wait duration in milliseconds:
+To attempt to wait until `AudioContext.resume()` can be called without a direct user-gesture (such as in the case of an autoplay policy that allows doing so after any arbitrary user-gesture has happened), add the `data-timeout` attribute, specifying the wait duration in milliseconds:

 ```html
 <script src="autostart.js" data-timeout="4000"></script>